RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 "How do is this different from Debug kissing someone else?
 Is it different if you think they're a slut?"
 Trouble's voice wavered and broke as she tried not to yell but she had so much emotions trying to escape it was hard to think.

 "I don't think she's a slut.
 I just don't know what to think."
 Brun got their arms free and tried pushing Trouble off them.
+"I'm just scared."

 "Is it that she might kiss you?
 Do you think she'd take advantage of you?
 That she would attack you?
 Someone that scared of being seen, of having people know what they're thinking and feeling?
 Them?"
 Trouble realized she'd lost the plot and were just saying what she was concerned about.